Thanks to Clay Perkins and David Wargowski for their contributions to this timeline.

 1200 (1100 Tokyo time): The Imperial Supreme War Council meets to discuss a conditional surrender.

-1202 (11:02 AM Nagasaki time): Fat Man explodes at an altitude of 1,650 feet with a yield of 22 kt over the Mitsubishi Steel and Arms Works near the perimeter of the city.
+1202 (11:02 AM Nagasaki time): Fat Man explodes at an altitude of 1,650 feet over the city.
 Three shock waves are felt by both planes.

 On the day of the bombing, an estimated 263,000 were in Nagasaki, including 240,000 Japanese residents, 9,000 Japanese soldiers, and 400 prisoners of war.
 It is estimated that between 40,000 and 75,000 people died immediately following the atomic explosion, while another 60,000 people suffered severe injuries.